Ivory Lane

 What is a reasonable wedding budget in Australia?

 A reasonable budget depends on guest count and location.
-For a 60–80 guest wedding in Melbourne or Sydney, $28,000–$45,000 gives you access to quality vendors without severe trade-offs.
-For regional areas or a smaller guest list, $20,000–$30,000 is genuinely comfortable.
+For an 80-100 guest wedding in Melbourne or Sydney, $40,000-$55,000 gives you access to quality vendors without severe trade-offs.
+For Brisbane, Perth, Adelaide, or Hobart at the same guest count, $30,000-$40,000 is comfortable.
+For regional areas or a smaller 50-guest wedding anywhere, $20,000-$30,000 works without major compromises.
 The key is setting a hard ceiling before visiting venues.

 How much does a wedding cost per person in Australia?

-The per-head catering cost at Australian weddings ranges from $80–$180 for cocktail-style to $150–$350 for a full seated dinner, depending on the venue tier and inclusions.
-When you factor in all other costs (venue, photography, florals, entertainment), the total per-guest cost is typically $300–$600 at the $30K–$50K budget tier.
+The per-head catering cost at Australian weddings ranges from $80-$180 AUD for cocktail-style to $150-$350 for a full seated dinner, depending on venue tier and inclusions.
+When you factor in all other costs (venue, photography, florals, entertainment, stationery), the total per-guest cost is typically $400-$700 at the $40K-$55K budget tier.

 What time of year is cheapest for a wedding in Australia?

-June through August (winter) is the cheapest time to marry in Australia, with venue hire typically 30–50% less than summer peak pricing.
-May and September are also good shoulder-season options with better weather than mid-winter.
-Weekdays and Sundays attract lower rates year-round.
+June through August (winter) is the cheapest time to marry in Australia, with venue hire typically 20-35% less than summer peak pricing.
+May and September are also strong shoulder months with better weather than mid-winter.
+Friday evenings, Sundays, and weekdays attract 15-25% lower rates than Saturday year-round.

-What is included in the average $36,000 Australian wedding?
+What is included in an average $38,000 Australian wedding?

 IL